gradha/gradha.github.io/src/articles/23-writing-c-libraries-with-nim.rst

 GUI programming where you require callbacks for progress indication (and this has to happen on the main thread, aka GUI thread) or cancellation.
-Time to learn new tricks I guess, maybe Nim is just so superior in this area I'm unable to see the benefits yet.
+Time to learn new tricks I guess, maybe Nim is just so superior in this area I'm unable to see the benefits yet. <insert needs-enlightment-here>

 Conclusion
 ----------

-For generic C API libraries only the exportation of enums and constants seems to be a glaring problem because mostly everybody will hit it.
+From the point of view of C library consumer, this project mostly works and is viable.
+For generic C API libraries only the exportation of enums, constants and type fields seems to be a glaring problem because mostly everybody will hit it.
 Fortunately it doesn't seem to be hard to fix.
-As more Nim users try to export their Nim code with a C API, there will be more interest in fixing or improving these issues.
-And maybe in the not so distant future it will make sense to use Nim as a perfect replacement for C when you want to write reusable libraries.
+As more Nim users try to export their Nim code with a C API there will be more interest in fixing or improving these issues.
+And maybe in the not so distant future it will make sense to use Nim as a perfect replacement for C when you want to write reusable libraries for C users, or other languages using C bindings.

 ::